google/strict-csp/strict-csp/README.md

 ### Workflow 2: Meta Tag (Alternative)

 If you cannot set HTTP headers, you can inject the CSP into a `<meta>` tag.
-This is a two-step process.

 ```javascript
 const processor = new StrictCsp(htmlString);